hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_ainauts_and_their_ai_companions_working_together_in__2d895631-d6ae-4a9e-8642-24d4c1ef2bc9-0_3.content.md

 <!--
 Write me markdown content of website with wallpaper:

-"AInauts and their AI companions working together in a massive, zero-gravity space station."
+"Ainauts and their AI companions working together in a massive, zero-gravity space station."

 The header of the page should not be copy of the text but rather a real content of the website which is using this wallpaper.